-The history of Sorauren Avenue Park, the Sorauren Fieldhouse and the future Wabash Community Centre is a long story of neighbourhood fundraising and City of Toronto involvement to redevelop a brownfields industrial site for public benefit, a stronger community and economic development.
+The history of Sorauren Avenue Park, the Sorauren Fieldhouse and the forthcoming Wabash Community Centre is a long story of neighbourhood fundraising and City of Toronto involvement to redevelop a brownfields industrial site for public benefit, a stronger community and economic development.

 The current, unfinished municipal park has been created in phases over two adjoining properties: the former site of the Parkdale TTC Bus Garage (and before that, the Dominion Bridge Steel company), and the former lands of the Canada Linseed Oil Mills Ltd.